cloudfour/guides/git/README.md

 ### Rebasing

-Squash commits like "Fix whitespace" into one or a small number of valuable commit(s).
+To avoid a messy history, please rebase and squash low-value commits like "Fix whitespace" into one or a small number of valuable commit(s).
 Edit commit messages to reveal intent.
 Run tests.

 ```
 git fetch origin